Preface

 recesses of our existence”. - Matthew Fox

 Very confusing.
-Again – perhaps I should simply breathe it all in, and then breathe it all back into the hands of God.
+Again – perhaps I should simply breathe it in and then breathe it back into the hands of God.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - -